Woman experiencing sleep paralysis with astral body rising and shadow entity at foot of bed

 The sequence is predictable.
 The waking.
 The realisation of immobility.
 The attempt to move, failed.
 The panic, rising.
 Then–the shift.
 The attention, denied external action, turns inward.
 And something is there.

 The interaction varies.
 Sometimes observation.
 Sometimes approach.
 Sometimes pressure, weight, the sense of intrusion.
 The terror is not optional.
 The body, vulnerable, responds with maximal alarm.
 The alarm, resisted, amplifies.
 The alarm, accepted, transforms.
+The key variable is not the presence but the response–whether the practitioner meets the threshold with recognition or with struggle.

 The Tradition Recognises the Threshold